 Bathing a red horse

-Indeed, here Petrov-Vodkin guessed at all 100, only the red color of the horse, as subsequent events and the Civil War showed, could symbolize the spilled blood of many people.
+Indeed, here Petrov-Vodkin has got it 100 percent right, only the red color of the horse, as subsequent events and the Civil War showed, could symbolize the spilled blood of many people.
 Although according to Petrov-Vodkin, the red horse is a spontaneous and unbridled force that will change everything in Russia and the world.

 Portrait of Lenin

-However, Petrov-Vodkin did not intend to abandon his usual manner of painting, spherical perspective and similarity to icons after the revolution.
+However, to refuse his usual manner of painting, spherical perspective and similarity to icons Petrov-Vodkin after the revolution was not going to.
 Until 1930 all this he got away with it, then it was necessary to write in the traditions of socialist realism, without much creative experimentation.
-But even here Petrov-Vodkin remained true to himself, he wrote pictures in which everything, at first glance, was correct, but at the same time and felt, according to some critics of those years and detractors of the artist, a little trick.
+But even here Petrov-Vodkin was true to himself, he wrote paintings in which everything, at first glance, was correct, but at the same time and felt, according to some critics of those years and detractors of the artist, a little trick.
 Why in the portrait of Lenin the Soviet leader has such a sly look, why in the painting “The First Demonstration” the worker with his family, when he moved from the barracks to a new apartment, still stokes the fireplace, and the walls below are peeling - is there really no time to paint them, or it all goes to demonstrations?

 The first demonstration